Chart Color Schemes

 Mill Park - South's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data shows Mill Park - South residents have a relatively low prevalence of common health conditions across both younger and older age groups.
-Approximately 49% (~5,674 people) have private health cover, lower than the national average of 55.3%.
+Health data for Mill Park - South shows a relatively low prevalence of common health conditions across both younger and older age groups.
+Approximately 49% (~5,674 people) have private health cover, which is lower than the national average of 55.3%.

-The most prevalent medical conditions are arthritis (7.7%) and asthma (7.0%), with 70.9% reporting no medical ailments compared to 74.0% in Greater Melbourne.
-There are 19.9% (2,305 people) of residents aged 65 and over, higher than the 13.2% in Greater Melbourne.
-Health outcomes among seniors align with the general population's health profile.
+The most prevalent medical conditions are arthritis (7.7%) and asthma (7.0%).
+Around 70.9% of residents report being completely clear of medical ailments, compared to 74.0% in Greater Melbourne.
+In Mill Park - South, 19.9% (~2,305 people) are aged 65 and over, higher than the 13.2% in Greater Melbourne.
+Health outcomes among seniors are above average, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health